Staff and Guides at Three Rivers Lodge

 Judy is Frances's little sister and came on board when another sister, Dorothy, retired.
 But no back seat for Judy.
 Her will and drive in her job are relentless.
 And watching her and Frances in the cook lodge is first rate entertainment.
 When we first heard of Judy, Frances simply said "Judy is beautiful".

-Anthony is also a very seasoned TRL guide and a man of many talents.
+Anthony is also a very seasoned TRL guide (11 years) and a man of many talents.
 His acumen with a carving knife to a chain saw shows itself in many of the camp's neat corners.
+On the water, his manner is quiet and his knowledge profound.
 A man of deep faith and compassion, his worth is felt by all both on the water and around camp.

 Cliff returned to the staff in 2015 after a four year hiatus for family duties.
-2017 will be his twelfth season at TRL and we are all delighted to have him back.
-Cliff is confident, careful and packs a deep understanding of our waters, their trout inhabitants and how to connect them with our enthusiastic anglers.
+2018 will be his thirteenth season at TRL and we are all delighted to have him back.
+Cliff is confident, careful and packs the deepest understanding of our waters, their trout inhabitants and how to connect them with our enthusiastic anglers.

 Kev and Frances, the Team